IBM/ibmcloud-storage-utilities/block-storage-attacher/helm/ibm-block-storage-attacher/README.md

    ```
    The installation is successful when you see one or more `ibm-block-storage-attacher` pods.
 The number of `ibm-block-storage-attacher` pods equals the number of worker nodes in your cluster.
 All pods must be in a **Running** state.

-4. Verify that the storage classes for block storage attacher were added to your cluster.
+4. Verify that the storage class for the IBM Cloud Block Storage Attacher is added to your cluster.
    <pre>kubectl get storageclasses | grep attacher</pre>

    Example output:
    ```
    ibmc-block-attacher        ibm.io/ibmc-blockattacher
    ```
-5. Repeat the steps for all clusters where you want to attach block storage for your cluster nodes.
+5. Repeat the steps for all clusters where you want to attach block storage to your worker nodes.

-## Configuration
+## Custom configuration settings
-The helm chart has the following Values that can be overriden using the install --set parameter.
-For example:
+The Helm chart has the following Values that can be overriden using the `helm install --set` parameter.

+Example:
 ```
 helm install --set image.repository=registry.stage1.ng.bluemix.net/ibm/ibmcloud-block-storage-attacher ibm/ibm-block-storage-attacher
 ```